Hilbert reciprocity using K-theory localization: Global theory

 \begin{theorem} Suppose $F$ is any number field.
 Suppose $\mathcal{R}$ denotes the optimal order.
-Then the diagram
+Then, in abelian groups up to $2$-primary torsion, the diagram

-where $v$ runs over all finite places of $F$, commutes and has exact rows.
-After inverting $2$ (i.e. after tensoring the entire diagram with $\mathbb{Z}[\frac{1}{2}]$), the downward arrows become isomorphisms.
-In particular, the Hilbert reciprocity law gets identified with a sequence coming directly from a $K$-theory localization sequence (up to inverting $2$).
+commutes, has exact rows, and the downward arrows are isomorphisms.
+In particular, the Hilbert reciprocity law gets identified with a sequence coming directly from a $K$-theory localization sequence (up to $2$-primary torsion).
 We deduce